 Once your child gradually gets used to these healthy options, you can stop giving him caffeinated foods completely, without causing any change in his mood and energy levels.
 With a proper diet and good sleep, your child will get back on track with high levels of energy sooner than you think.
 Finally, explain to your pre-teen or teen about the ill-effects of caffeinated drinks, so that the next time you say no, he’ll know why.
 Also, set an example to your child by staying away from caffeinated drinks and junk food yourself.

-Luke Coutinho — Adviser of Integrative Lifestyle and Nutrition at Purenutrition.me
+The author, Luke Coutinho — Adviser of Integrative Lifestyle and Nutrition at Purenutrition.me

 Your ‘little’ boy’s voice is cracking — one of puberty’s surest signs that he is growing up.
 Worr...

 Dr Manohar Shaan

 Do your children come home ravenous wanting ready-made snacks or fast food?
 Why not make them tra...